tvaditya/CppND-Capstone-Game-tvaditya/README.md

 5. It uses functions check Snake.cpp
 6. It uses loops check per example Wall.cpp
 7. It reads data from a file which is in the configFiles folder you can see it game.cpp line 17
-8. It uses Object Orientation with classes and headers ( checl all .cpp folders)
+8. It uses Object Orientation with classes and headers ( check all .cpp folders)
 9. Within the .cpp and .h  files you can see speicifiers for class members
 10. Within the same files you can see member initializaton lists
 11. Within some classes you can see abstract implementation details from their interfaces